lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 Unlike Armature Deform parenting you won't have to create Vertex Groups on the Child Object, neither will you have to assign Influences Weights to those Vertex Groups, Blender will try to do it for you.

-To activate Armature Deform With Automatic Weights you must be in Object Mode or Pose Mode, then select all the Child Objects (usually Mesh Object Types) and lastly select the Armature Object;  Once done press :kbd:`CTRL-P` and select the Armature Deform With Automatic Weights from the Set Parent To popup dialog.
+To activate Armature Deform With Automatic Weights you must be in Object Mode or Pose Mode, then select all the Child Objects (usually Mesh Object Types) and lastly select the Armature Object;  Once done press :kbd:`Ctrl-P` and select the Armature Deform With Automatic Weights from the Set Parent To popup dialog.

 This method of parenting is certainly easier setup but it can often lead to Armatures which do not deform Child Objects in ways you would want, as Blender can get a little confused when it comes to determining which Bones should